sparsh97/java-micro-learn/README.md

-# java-micro-learn
+# Learning Microservice with Spring Boot and Java

-Spring Microservice Learn
+This is a simple microservice project.